Home > Best CPUs

 What is a CPU?
 How Much Does it Matter for Gaming?

-Let's start at ground zero if you're completely new to the world of PC hardware.
+Let's start at ground zero.
 The CPU (Central Processing Unit), also called the processor, is one of the most important components in any computer, and what you could consider the brains of your system.
 It's responsible for making all the quick mathematical calculations that your games and other programs rely on, and the power of your gaming computer's CPU will have a direct correlation with overall gaming performance.
 It's the second most important component in a gaming PC, only trailing the graphics card in its influence on your frame-rate.

 So with that said, when upgrading or building a computer for gaming you want to get the best CPU that you can afford, assuming that you've saved aside a similar or larger chunk of your overall PC budget to a good (or great) graphics card.
 However, while you do want the best CPU possible for gaming, there is a point of diminishing returns where you may be better off skipping on a high-end CPU (for a mid-range CPU) and allocating that extra money you would have spent elsewhere in your parts-list.
 Building a PC is a balancing act.